CosmWasm/wasmd/UPGRADING.md

 ### Prepare binaries

 Let's get the two binaries we want to test, the pre-upgrade and the post-upgrade binaries.
-In this case the pre-release is already a published to docker hub and can be downloaded simply via:
+In this case the pre-release is already published to docker hub and can be downloaded simply via:

 `docker pull cosmwasm/wasmd:v0.14.0`